World War II | RAF Flight Navigation Computer | 1940’s

 Description

-This rare and historically significant RAF navigational computer is a fully equipped flight tool used by Royal Air Force navigators to calculate true course, airspeed, drift, and altitude adjustments.
-Complete with original Air Ministry markings, leg straps, pencil, and a flight notebook containing handwritten navigator’s records, this museum-quality artifact provides an authentic glimpse into the operational demands of WWII-era aviation.
+This rare RAF navigational computer is a complete flight tool used by Royal Air Force navigators to calculate true course, airspeed, drift, and altitude adjustments.
+Bearing original Air Ministry markings, the instrument retains its leg straps, pencil, and a flight notebook containing handwritten navigator’s records.
+Together, these elements provide a compelling glimpse into the operational demands of wartime aviation.

 Features